128technology/docs/docs/cli_stats_reference.md

 ## `show stats bfd by-peer-path mos`

-MOS value calculated for the 128T peer path. (hundreths of a decimal)
+MOS value calculated for the SSR peer path. (hundreths of a decimal)

 #### Usage